jasonumiker/aws-iot-grovepi/README.md

 1. On the left-hand side choose `Manage` -> `Things`
 1. Click the `Register a thing` button
 1. Click the `Create a single thing` button
-1. Enter `grovepi` for the thing's name then click `Next`
+1. Enter `username-grovepi` for the thing's name where username is your unique username then click `Next`
 1. Click the `Create certificate` button to the right of `One-click certificate creation`
 1. Click the `Download` links next to all three certificates generated for the new Thing
 1. Click `Done`

-### Step 2 - Add a Policy to the new Certificate and Activate
+### Step 2 - Add a Policy to the new Certificate and Activate Access
 1. On the left-hand side go to `Secure` -> `Policies`
 1. Click the `Create a policy` button
 1. Enter `grovepi` for the policy's name